-If you have attempted a total of 16 hours or more (per your MVCC transcript), and do not meet the standards of academic progress, you will be placed on Financial Aid Probation.
+If you have attempted a semester and do not meet the standards of academic progress, you will be placed on Financial Aid Probation.
 If you receive notification from the financial aid office that you are on financial aid probation, you must file an appeal requesting that federal financial aid be reinstated for the probationary semester.
 The appeal must include the circumstances that prevented you from succeeding, the semester in which this occurred, and what has changed.
 The College reserves the right to request an academic plan for students on probation who are requesting an appeal, or to limit the number of credit hours while on probation.
 Please note that approvals are not guaranteed.